tracepl/DarkAce/README.md

 Ask here:
 http://fluxbb.org/forums/viewtopic.php?id=6984

-On which license is is released?
+On which license is it released?
 =======
-On GNU GPL v2, see License.md to read it
+Like FluxBB - GNU GPL v2